o-chan-1998/SigMacro/README.md

 2. Calling SigmaPlot macros
 3. Saving figures & cropping margins

-For more details, please see refer to ['the entry script'](./PySigMacro/examples/demo.py) for the above demonstrations
+For more details, please see refer to [the entry script](./PySigMacro/examples/demo.py) for the above demonstrations

 ## Prerequisite